WillowChat/Warren/README.md

 warren
 =====

 A Java IRC framework for personal use (but open-sourced).
+Attempts to achieve good separation of concerns and testability by splitting message parsing and handling.
+Notifies consumers of events using an event bus.

 # Why?